 - Talk to your healthcare provider about birth control.
 If you would like to prevent another pregnancy, ask your healthcare provider which type of birth control is best for you.

 - Join a support group or therapy to help you cope.
 A miscarriage may be very difficult for you, your partner, and other members of your family.
 There is no right way to feel after a miscarriage.
 You may feel overwhelming grief or other emotions.
 It may be helpful to talk to a friend, family member, or counselor about your feelings.
 You may worry that you could have another miscarriage.
 Talk to your healthcare provider about your concerns.
-He or she may be able to help you reduce the risk for another miscarriage.
-He or she may also help you find ways to cope with grief.
+Your provider may be able to help you reduce the risk for another miscarriage.
+Your provider may also help you find ways to cope with grief.

 Where can I find more information?